AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Third, Ada allows partial assignment of objects through parent views.
-To some respect, this is also an issue, as the resulting object may be inconsistent, with only part updated, and potentially now way in Adjust to understand which part was changed and which part was not.
+To some respect, this is also an issue, as the resulting object may be inconsistent, with only part updated, and potentially no way in Adjust to understand which part was changed and which part was not.

-A related issue is the so called "Aggregate by extension" where a root object is copied into a child one with specific values provided by the aggregate, again here with no control over the consistency of values (not even in Adjust in the case of initialiation).
+A related issue is the so called "Aggregate by extension" where a root object is copied into a child one with specific values provided by the aggregate, again here with no control over the consistency of values (not even in Adjust in the case of initialization).

 To solve these issues, we propose to introduce a two step object update mechanism through a value duplication ('Clone) and post update adjustment ('Adjust).

-Note that this extra complexity is driven from the desire to support natively Ada constructions (aggregates, partial copie, etc) and improve compatibility between classes and tagged types.
+Note that this extra complexity is driven from the desire to support natively Ada constructs (aggregates, partial copies, etc) and improve compatibility between classes and tagged types.
 Users can leverage default implementation if such level of control is unecessary.
-Some language extension may also allow to forbig aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify wether these restricted types are allowed or not).
+Some language extension may also allow to forbid aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify wether these restricted types are allowed or not).